 The thing that struck me with 31 Days to Build a Better Blog work book was how well the information is put together, and in particular the depth of each topic.

-31 Days to Build a Better Blog is written in a clear, structured and easily digestible format, that will certainly give you the tools and capability to make your blog even better and stand-out, above other blogs in your niche.
+31 Days to Build a Better Blog is written in a clear, structured and easily digestible format, that will certainly give you the tools and ability to make your blog even better and stand-out, above other blogs in your niche.